mosswg/mosswg/README.md

 ## Active Projects
  - [mossx.net](https://github.com/mossx-dev/mossx.net): My website hosted at [https://www.mossx.net](https://www.mossx.net)
  - [Mycelium](https://github.com/mossx-dev/Mycelium): A scripting style language that will compile into assembly.
 Including a std lib written in assembly.
+ - [Understandable AES](https://github.com/mossx-dev/Understandable_AES): My attempt to make AES more accessible to people with a high level of math.
+ - [dropout-dl](https://github.com/mossx-dev/dropout-dl): A tool to download episodes of [dropout.tv](https://www.dropout.tv/)

 ## On Hold Projects
  - [SuperheroesMC](https://github.com/mossx-dev/SuperheroesMC): A Minecraft plugin to add superheroes from Marvel and DC.
 (Very much a WIP)